avayazdan/btj-client-2/README.md

 ## Project Requirements

 This project was built for project three of General Assembly's Full-Stack Software Engineering course.
-The project aim was to build our a MERN stack website/application with own API, utilise our growing knowledge of React as well as connecting backend to frontend for the first time.
-The project specs allowed us to take inspiration from complex websites/apps that use data such as AirBnb or Facebook, and essentially rebuild it in our own way if we desire.
+The project aim was to build a website/application with our own API, utilise our growing knowledge of React and new-found knowledge of Pytho and Django.
+The project specs allowed us to take inspiration from complex websites/apps that use data such as AirBnb or Facebook, and essentially rebuild it in our own way if we desire, however, I decided to make a project about things I am passionate about and take inspiration from my own interests.

 ### Table of contents